-Back to School With Confidence: Prevent Bullying of Kids With Asthma, Food Allergies
+Back to School With Confidence: How to Prevent Bullying

 Children with asthma and food allergies are vulnerable to bullying at school and online, often by classmates who tease or harass them because they’re “different.”
 It may be an age-old problem, but it must be addressed if we expect kids to be able to focus on their studies.
 Stopping confrontations before they start creates an environment where all children feel protected.